How They Are Getting Away with It

 Yesterday, I asked Commissioner Key, “Would you care to comment on your decision not to investigate, answer, or disclose these written complaints?”

 His response: “Thank you.
 We will review your questions and respond.”
-But it’s been more than 24 hours, and now it’s the weekend.
-I’ll be sure to update this post when he sends a more detailed response!
+But it’s been more than a week now, and still no response.
+I’ll be sure to update this post when he sends a more detailed message!

 But I get it, I do.